-Furthermore, to facilitate novel concepts, CEB have called for Expression of Interest from prospective private developers in Development of Geothermal Energy conversion, Compressed Air based power generation, Ocean Thermal Energy Conversion (OTEC), Ocean Energy (Wave) conversion, Biogas power generation and other storage applications such as grid scale battery storages for energy shifting and hybrid systems consists of wind and solar PV.
+Encouraging the development of other newer forms of clean energy technologies, CEB has called for an Expression of Interest from prospective private developers for the development of geothermal energy conversion, compressed air-based power generation, ocean thermal energy conversion (OTEC), ocean energy conversion (Wave), biogas power generation and other storage applications such as grid-scale battery storages and hybrid systems.
+Facilitation for similar applications will continue with the progress of commercialization of technologies.